j-stephan/hip/docs/data/env_variables_hip.rst

       - **Value**

     * - | ``HSA_CU_MASK``
-        | Sets the mask on a lower level of queue creation in the driver,
-        | this mask will also be set for queues being profiled.
+        | Sets the mask on a lower level of queue creation in the driver, this mask will also be set for queues being profiled.
       - Example: ``1:0-8``

     * - | ``ROC_GLOBAL_CU_MASK``
-        | Sets the mask on queues created by the HIP or the OpenCL runtimes,
-        | this mask will also be set for queues being profiled.
+        | Sets the mask on queues created by the HIP or the OpenCL runtimes, this mask will also be set for queues being profiled.
       - Example: ``0xf``, enables only 4 CUs

     * - | ``HIP_FORCE_QUEUE_PROFILING``
         | Used to run the app as if it were run in rocprof.
-Forces command queue
-        | profiling on by default.
+Forces command queue profiling on by default.
       - | 0: Disable
         | 1: Enable

 HIP debug variables
 --------------------------------------------------------------------------------

 The debugging environment variables in HIP are collected in the following table.
+For more information, check :doc:`hip:how-to/logging`, :doc:`hip:how-to/debugging` and :doc:`GPU isolation <rocm:conceptual/gpu-isolation>`.

 .. _hip-env-debug:
 .. list-table::